 The ability to perceive long-term results of policies, actions, and decisions.

 The ability to adapt to change or what is needed at any given moment.
-Leaders who are flexible can adapt to changes in an organisation’s approach, strategy, and structure.
+Generally, leaders who are flexible can adapt to changes in an organisation’s approach, strategy, and structure.

 This refers to a group of people who were born within a similar time-frame or era.
-This group will likely share certain characteristics, behaviours and attitudes.
+As a result, this group will likely share certain characteristics, behaviours and attitudes.

 The disconnect between people born from different generations.
-Differences in opinions, skills, priorities, and approach to certain situations can cause confusion or friction.
-A good leader tries to understand where his or her team is coming from to better help them improve.
+For example, differences in opinions, skills, priorities, and approach to certain situations, which can cause confusion or friction.
+Usually, a good leader tries to understand where his or her team is coming from to better help them improve.

 The generation preceding Gen Y covers people born around the 1960s to the early 80s.
-It directly follows baby boomers and precedes millennials.
+Generally, it directly follows baby boomers and precedes millennials.
 This demographic has also been called the Latchkey Generation and MTV Generation.

 Hermann Brain Dominance Instrument is a psychometric test designed by William Herrmann.
-It is a tool that measures an individual’s preferences in thinking.
+It is a tool that in particular measures an individual’s preferences in thinking.
 It is also called the ‘Whole Brain Model’.

 Key Performance Indicators are a measurable means to test performance.
-This can be of an individual, a manager, or a business.
+In particular, this can be of an individual, a manager, or a business.

 A psychologist and social theorist, he suggested that both nature and nurture influence how a person is shaped.

 Derived from the French word meaning “let do”, this type of leadership allows members the freedom to approach their tasks their way.
-The leader is available more as a support for when members need help.
+Usually, the leader is available more as a support for when members need help.

 Leadership skills relate to the effective allocation of resources to best meet the mission of the organisation.
-The skill part of leadership comes into how this is achieved.
-Effective leadership is a balancing act between having a long-term vision and strategy for the future, and the soft skills to inspire, delegate, empower and communicate to bring the most important part of any organisation, the people.
+Meanwhile, the skill part of leadership comes into how this is achieved.
+More importantly, though, effective leadership is a balancing act between having a long-term vision and strategy for the future, and the soft skills to inspire, delegate, empower and communicate to bring the most important part of any organisation, the people.

 The climate set by leaders in a workplace or organisation.
 First appeared in Kurt Lewin’s 1930 research, the research suggests that leaders play a key role in defining if a workplace is positive or otherwise.